bokand/page-collection/README.md

 clickable hyperlinks.

 We envision browsers experimenting with new kinds of UIs in the future.
 For this reason, this proposal is UI agnostic.
 References to UI are provided for illustrative purposes but the exact view mechanism used when a multilink is navigated would be left to the user agent’s discretion.
 This proposal focuses instead on the specifics of the linking mechanism to ensure such links would be interoperable on the web.

+We'll use the generic term "multilink view" when referring to the UI that a multilink opens into.
+A tab group is one possible multilink view.

-_Note: In addition, browsers could provide users with a convenient UI to multilinks; for example, by selecting multiple tabs to share.
+_Note: In addition, browsers could provide users with a convenient UI to *create* multilinks; for example, by selecting multiple tabs to share.
 However, this doesn’t affect interoperability of these links so isn’t discussed here._

 ### Shared Tab Groups